About the World War II Veterans Committee

 A Final Toast: Documentary

 The story of 80 men – and one mission that changed a war and defined a generation.
 While the story of the Doolittle Raid has been told many times, this retelling will look closely at the Raiders as individual men, the mission that changed the war, and the legacy they left behind.
-Produced by the American Veterans Center & Tim Gray Media.
+This Emmy-winning film was produced by the American Veterans Center, World War II Veterans Committee, and Tim Gray Media.

 World War II Curriculum